-The Ironworker Management Progressive Action Cooperative Trust (IMPACT) provides paid maternity leave (“Paid Maternity Leave”) to female members (“Members”) who are qualified based on the criteria outlined below.
+Eligibility in the IMPACT Maternity Program is available to Journeyman and Apprentice Iron Workers whose work is defined by the bylaws of the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers.
+The Ironworker Management Progressive Action Cooperative Trust (IMPACT) provides paid maternity leave (“Paid Maternity Leave”) to female Iron Workers (“Members”) who are qualified based on the criteria outlined below.
 It is paid leave associated with the birth of a Member’s own child.

 a) Member has submitted a certification of their pregnancy from their medical doctor verifying they are unable to perform the duties of iron work due to physical limitations arising from the pregnancy

-b) Member has worked at least 100 hours over the past three months and was eligible for the Local Union’s health plan on the date of disability, and
+b) Member is eligible for the local union’s health plan on the date of disability and

 c) Member has not used this benefit within the past 24 months, and